nixiesearch/nixiesearch/docs/docs/reference/config.md

 schema:
   index-name:
     config:
+      indexer:
+        ramBufferSize: 512mb
         flush:
           duration: 5s # how frequently new segments are created
       hnsw:
         m: 16 # max number of node-node links in HNSW graph
         efc: 100 # beam width used while building the index